stuerp/foo_vis_spectrum_analyzer/README.md

 v0.7.0.0-beta-5, 2024-xx-xx

-* Fixed (Beta 4 regression): Removed the DirectComposition code.
+* Fixed (Beta 4 regression): Removed the DirectComposition code that enabled transparent child windows.
 It was fun while it lasted.

 v0.7.0.0-beta-4, 2024-01-29